The Stario way

 Stario is about making you a better developer, not better at Stario trivia.

 It is thin on purpose.
-It tries to arm you with durable ideas such as HTTP request handling, routing, telemetry, shared clients from bootstrap (how-to), compression, and Relay-style command/query coordination—not textbook CQRS with separate read models unless your product needs that.
+It tries to arm you with durable ideas such as HTTP request handling, routing, telemetry, shared clients from bootstrap (how-to), response compression, and in-process Relay fan-out—not textbook CQRS with separate read models unless your product needs that.

 The goal is not to trap you inside Stario.
 The goal is to help you understand the shape of the work well enough to build with Stario today, choose something else when it fits better, or even know when to ditch Python altogether.